By Edmund Murphy

 Understanding codeine

-Codeine is a form of opioid painkiller that is available under prescription and is used to treat those suffering from mild to moderate pain.
-Codeine comes in pill form and is also the primary ingredient in prescription-strength cough syrup.
 The potency of pain relief from codeine can vary depending on the mg strength and what other substances it is mixed with (paracetamol, for example).
 Codeine is also a primary ingredient in Tylenol alongside acetaminophen.
+A typical dose of codeine is 15-60mg every four hours as needed, with no more than 360mg in 24 hours.

 Codeine is readily available in most pharmacies with a prescription and is widely considered to be non-addictive due to its low dosage.
 However, Codeine is an opioid base painkiller that is chemically similar to addictive opiates such as hydrocodone or morphine.
 This means that abusing codeine in higher than recommended doses or for long periods of time can lead to a dependence on the substance forming.